Freddy Got Fingered: Later reviews

 "Seeing Tom Green reminded me, as how could it not, of his movie Freddy Got Fingered, which was so poorly received by the film critics that it received only one lonely, apologetic positive review on the Tomatometer.
 I gave it—let's see—zero stars.
 Bad movie, especially the scene where Green was whirling the newborn infant around his head by its umbilical cord.
 But the thing is, I remember Freddy Got Fingered more than a year later.
 I refer to it sometimes.
 It is a milestone.
 And for all its sins, it was at least an ambitious movie, a go-for-broke attempt to accomplish something.
 It failed, but it has not left me convinced that Tom Green doesn't have good work in him.
 Anyone with his nerve and total lack of taste is sooner or later going to make a movie worth seeing."

-In Green's interview on The Opie and Anthony Show, host Gregg "Opie" Hughes said the film had begun to be regarded as "one of the funniest movies ever made".
-Green said the film had sold a million copies, and that he wished to make a director's cut due to a lot of footage not making the final cut.
-Green said that he was not trying to make The Jazz Singer and that fans shout out lines from the film regularly at his stand-up performances.
+In an interview with Green on The Opie and Anthony Show, host Gregg "Opie" Hughes said the film had begun to be regarded as "one of the funniest movies ever made".

-Unreality Magazine featured the film in its list of "10 Hilarious Movies That Received Terrible Reviews", noting that critics' taste in comedies tend not to reflect the general public.
 Vadim Rizov for IFC.com wrote an article titled "In defense of Freddy Got Fingered".
 He calls the film one of the great underrated comedies of the decade and says the film would go on to do better if it was released today, comparing it to the successful Adult Swim series Aqua Teen Hunger Force.